chef/chef-web-docs/chef_master/source/supermarket.rst

       # --sudo runs the bootstrap command as sudo on the node

-Once bootstrapping is complete, we edit the new supermarket node
+Once bootstrapping is complete, edit the new supermarket node

    .. code-block:: bash